apache/directory-fortress-enmasse/README-MULTITENANCY.md

  </Context>
  ```

- * In this example, the realm's security checks are bound for the HOME tenant, for all requests.
+ * In this example, all realm security checks are bound for the HOME tenant.

 -------------------------------------------------------------------------------
 ## SECTION 3.
 Multitenant Fortress Rest Instance